For daily wit & wisdom, sign up for the Almanac newsletter.

 No content available.

-Chickens love to go outside during the day, romping in the sun when it’s up.
-Many breeds of chickens, however, are not fond of snow (just like people!).
-In northern climates where the snow does fly, this requires a bit of planning on the part of the chicken farmer.
-See tips on keeping chickens happy in winter.
+Chickens usually enjoy going outside during the day, but many breeds of chickens are not exactly fond of snow (just like people!).
+In places where the snow does fly, this requires a bit of planning on the part of the chicken farmer.
+See tips for keeping chickens happy during the winter months!

-Chickens enjoy scratching the ground looking for bugs and worms, stretching out and sunbathing in the rays as well as digging deep dirt holes so that they can “dust bath” in them.
+Chickens enjoy scratching the ground looking for bugs and worms, stretching out and sunbathing in the Sun’s rays as well as digging deep dirt holes so that they can dust bathe in them.
 They emerge from their baths completely covered with dirt and create a huge dust cloud around themselves as they shake it off.
-It’s quite hilarious to watch.
+It’s quite hilarious to watch!

-Chickens, however, are not usually crazy about the snow.
-Once the white stuff has hit the ground, you open their door and the first foot that goes out comes right back in.
-Some chickens actually spend the entire winter indoors for this reason (Perhaps that’s where the saying “cooped up” comes from).
+But once the white stuff has hit the ground, you open their door and the first foot that goes out may come right back in.
+Some chickens would prefer to spend the entire winter indoors for this reason (Perhaps that’s where the saying “cooped up” comes from).

-If we get a dusting on top of the hay, I just lift if up over the snow.
-This way, they continue to go outside and are generally much happier than just being “cooped up.”
+If we get a dusting of snow on top of the hay, I just lift up the hay over the snow.
+This way, the girls continue to go outside and are generally much happier than just being “cooped up.”
+Once again, happy chickens!